-The TestMasters 120-hour Live LSAT course is available in select Connecticut locations for Stamford students who are interested in taking a live course.
+The TestMasters 160-hour (60 hours in-class plus 100 hours online) Live LSAT course is available in select Connecticut locations for Stamford students who are interested in taking a live course.
 The TestMasters online course is also available for Stamford students who cannot enroll in a live course but want the most complete LSAT course in the world.
 We also have individual tutors located near Stamford for students who would rather focus on specific aspects of the test.
 Students can either supplement a TestMasters course with additional tutoring hours or choose to work exclusively with a private LSAT tutor.

 Full Length LSAT Course

 - 160 hours of instruction (60 in class and 100 online)

 - Instructors who have scored in the 98th percentile or higher on an officially administered Law School Admission Test

 - The complete set of TestMasters LSAT materials delivered free via courier, including access to all previously released LSAT questions (over 8500 total)